-424. On information and belief, the Dell '630 Products include functionality for automatically communicating through an automated security mediator to a plurality of external databases.
-For example, on information and belief, the Dell Identity One System obtains an access token for the user by using the OAuth 2.0 protocol.
+429. On information and belief, the Oracle '630 Products include functionality for automatically communicating through an automated security mediator to a plurality of external databases.
+For example, on information and belief, the Oracle Access System obtains an access token for the user.
 The access token is then sent in the request to the web-hosted client resource (external data source), which authorizes the user and returns the desired resource.